 \subsection{Defining the model}

 \\

 The letter $z$ will denote a fixed non-negative real number throughout \S\ref{s2}.
 As usual, we denote $\exp(z):=\mathrm e^z$.
 For a prime $p$ and a positive integer $m$ we define In particular, $\omega_z(m) = \sum_{p} \delta_{p,z}(m)$, where the sum is over all primes.
-Our plan, initially, is to follow the Kubilius model idea (see Billingsley~\cite{MR0242222}) to define Bernoulli random variables $B_p$ that model the behavior of $\delta_{p,z}$.
-For this we use the random variables $X_p$ defined by Kubilius, which in the notation of Billingsley's work~\cite[Equation (13)]{MR0242222} are given as follows: for every prime $p$ the random variable $X_p$ is defined so that and such that $X_p$ are independent.
+Our plan, initially, is to follow the Kubilius model idea (see Billingsley~\cite[Equations (1.8),(1.9)]{MR466055}) to define Bernoulli random variables $B_p$ that model the behavior of $\delta_{p,z}$.
+For this we use the random variables $X_p$ as follows: for every prime $p$ the random variable $X_p$ is defined so that and such that $X_p$ are independent.
 In particular, the mean $E[X_p]$ equals $1/p$, thus, $X_p=1$ models the event that a random integer $m $ is divisible by a fixed prime $p$.
 Let $[\cdot ]$ denote the integer part.
 The independence of $X_p$ is related to the Chinese Remainder Theorem.

 To model $\delta_{p,z}$ we must also take into account the fact that each prime $q$ in the range $(p, p^{\exp(z)}]$ must not divide $m$.
 Thus, we are naturally led to define \beq{def:newrv}{B_p:=X_p \prod_{\substack{ q \textrm{ prime } \\ p<q\leq p^{\exp(z)} } }(1-X_q).} We will later prove that $\sum_pB_p$ is a good model for $\omega_z=\sum_p\delta_{p,z}$ in the sense that their moments agree asymptotically. \begin{remark}[Independence break-down]Definition~\eqref{def:newrv} leads to a major difference between this paper and the proofs of the Erd\H os--Kac theorem, namely, the variables $B_p$ are dependent.
 Indeed, for all primes $p<q$ with $q\leq p^{\exp(z)}$, the quantity $E[B_p B_{q}] $ vanishes while none of $E[B_p] , E[ B_{q}] $ does. \end{remark}